-The Fund values its investments in accordance with the accounting policies set out in Note 2 to the financial statements.
+The Fund values its investments in accordance with accounting policies set out in Note 2 to the financial statements.
 For the majority of its investments, the Fund relies on information provided by independent pricing services for the valuation of its investments.

-a.
-Valuations using level 1 inputs
+(a) Valuation using level 1 inputs

-The fair value of financial instruments traded in active markets (such as publicly traded derivatives and listed equity securities) are based on quoted market prices at the close of trading at the end of the reporting period without any deduction for estimated future selling costs.
+The fair value of financial instruments traded in active markets (such as publicly traded derivatives and listed equity securities) are based on their last traded prices at the close of trading at the end of the reporting period or where there was no trade, their quoted market prices at the close of trading at the end of the reporting period without any deduction for estimated future selling costs.